fbjorn/pot-websites/mvp.md

 ### Register first app in the sandbox (become a developer for that)

+- register app (name, description, logo, license, price)

 ### Build their first Digital twin (in three min)

+- answers to question: how to build first app on PoT in under 3 minutes.

 ### Get some data flowing linked to that twin

+- means verify that data flows

 Some of these will be provided by the dev portal